ads2280/open-clio/README.md

 **Guidelines:**
 - Start with 1-3 levels for meaningful results, or 1-2 levels if you are using partitions.
-- Base level should be ≤ √(number of examples)
+- Base level should be ≤ √(number of runs)
 - Each level should have fewer clusters than the previous
 - Match top-level count to your partition count (if using partitions)

-**For 100 examples:** Try `[16, 5]`
+**For 100 runs:** Try `[16, 5]`

 ### Evaluate clusters

 ```bash
 open-clio evaluate --config path/to/config.json
 ```
-If you generated clusters for a dataser, you can use this command to evaluate clustering quality:
+If you generated clusters for a dataset, you can use this command to evaluate clustering quality:

-**Partition Relevance** - Checks if conversations are assigned to the correct partition (when using partitions)
+**Partition Relevance** - Checks if runs are assigned to the correct partition (when using partitions)

-**Hierarchical Fit** - Tests if conversations belong in their assigned clusters at each level
+**Hierarchical Fit** - Tests if runs belong in their assigned clusters at each level

-**Best Fit** - Verifies if conversations are assigned to the optimal cluster among all available options
+**Best Fit** - Verifies if runs are assigned to the optimal cluster among all available options

-**Exclusive Fit** - Measures whether conversations fit exclusively in their assigned cluster or could belong to multiple clusters
+**Exclusive Fit** - Measures whether runs fit exclusively in their assigned cluster or could belong to multiple clusters

 **Uniqueness Score** - Evaluates how distinct your clusters are (higher = more unique clusters)